pnp/cli-microsoft365/docs/manual/docs/cmd/graph/planner/planner-task-list.md

 Option|Description
 ------|-----------
 `--help`|output usage information
-`--userId [userId]`| Retrieves all the tasks of the user.
-Specify `userId` or `userName` but not both.
-If none of them are specified, current user tasks will be returned.
-`--userName  [userName ]`| Retrieves all the tasks of the user.
-Specify `userId` or `userName` but not both.
-If none of them are specified, current user tasks will be returned.
 `-o, --output [output]`|Output type. `json|text`.
 Default `text` `--verbose`|Runs command with verbose logging.
 `--debug`|Runs command with debug logging.